aastha271100/Microsoft-Teams-Clone/README.md

 # Microsoft-Teams-Clone

-A Video Chat web application
+A Video Chat web application which enables people to connect and work in a collaborative manner.

+Check out the Live Demo at: https://teams-clone-1.herokuapp.com/

 ## Features
 1. Upto 4 participants can join in and have a video conversation